Thomas Erskine, 1st Baron Erskine: Retirement and second marriage

 In 1823 Erskine set out by sea on another visit to Scotland with one of his sons, hoping to see his brother the Earl of Buchan.
 But he became ill with a chest infection on the journey and was put ashore at Scarborough.
 He managed to travel to the home of his brother Henry's widow in Almondell in West Lothian, where they were joined by the earl.
-He died at Almondell on 17 November 1823 and was buried in the family burial-place at Uphall in Linlithgowshire.
+He died at Almondell on 17 November 1823 and was buried in the family burial-place at Uphall in West Lothian.
 His widow survived him by over thirty years.
 She, as reports in The Times revealed, was reduced to poverty and had to rely on a small charitable allowance to survive.
 Even these meagre payments were withheld by Erskine's executors when she tried to prevent them sending her son Hampden away to school, and she had to appeal to the lord mayor of London.
 She died in 1856.

 Family

-Erskine's first marriage produced four sons and four daughters:
+On 29 March 1770 Erskine married Frances Moore, against the wishes of her father, Daniel Moore, who was member of parliament for Great Marlowe.
+Frances was the granddaughter of John Moore, who had been attorney general of Pennsylvania.
+Before meeting Frances, Erskine had written about the qualities he was looking for in a bride: "Let then my ornament be far from the tinsel glare, let it be fair yet modest, let it rather delight than dazzle, rather shine like the mild beams of the morning than the blaze of the noon.
+I seek in my fair one a winning female softness both in person and mind".
+Erskine appears to have found these qualities in Frances: she is described on her memorial in Hampstead Church as "the most faithful and affectionate of women".
+The couple produced four sons and three daughters: